deepstreamIO/deepstream.io-msg-kafka/README.md

-deepstream.io-msg-amqp
+deepstream.io-msg-connector-template
 ======================

-[deepstream](http://deepstream.io) message connector for amqp broker
+A template that provides a starting point for writing [deepstream](http://deepstream.io) message connectors